zacmks/Hackintosh-Aero-15X/README.md

 - [ ] Nvidia Graphics card (Only High Sierra with WebDrivers)

 *It's possible to use the Nvidia graphics card with OCLP.
 This has been tested and was working.
-I'll not 'officially support' this as it's not my current setup
+I'll not "officially support" this as it's not my current setup

 ---
 ## Support status: